Fury-Labs/fury-bridge/README.md

 * Multicall Address: `0xB94efB606287D37732Fe871BDdD015c5E7Ab2e76`
 * Multicall2 Address: `0x77C3c07d77a5E99Fffdc2635CcdB66b16e3a1Bed`

-#### Kava EVM
+#### Fury EVM

-Kava EVM also has some contracts included in the genesis state.
-Note that the `WETH` specific contract does **not** exist on Kava EVM.
+Fury EVM also has some contracts included in the genesis state.
+Note that the `WETH` specific contract does **not** exist on Fury EVM.
 When it is bridged from Ethereum, it is a [`ERC20MintableBurnable.sol`] deployed by the bridge module.

 * Multicall Address: `0xeA7100edA2f805356291B0E55DaD448599a72C6d`
 * Multicall2 Address: `0x62d2f38dAA1153b381c6ed2A48e7f4673303ac9A`
-* WKAVA Address `0x70C79B608aBBC502c2F61f38E04190fB407BefCF`
+* WFURY Address `0x70C79B608aBBC502c2F61f38E04190fB407BefCF`

-These contracts were first deployed manually to Kava EVM, exported as Kava JSON state, then copied over to the `init-new-chain.sh` script.
-The following is **not** necessary to deploy Multicall and WKAVA, only when adding additional smart contracts to the genesis state.
+These contracts were first deployed manually to Fury EVM, exported as Fury JSON state, then copied over to the `init-new-chain.sh` script.
+The following is **not** necessary to deploy Multicall and WFURY, only when adding additional smart contracts to the genesis state.

 ```bash